 New York's Jewish Community

 Rothko relocated to New York in 1925 and remained there for the rest of his life.
 There, he was involved with Jewish institutions and close to various Jewish artists during his earliest decades in the city.
 Several years after his arrival, Rothko began teaching at the Brooklyn Jewish Center (1929-46), which housed a conservative congregation; the following decade, he also taught at a Jewish school in Far Rockaway, Queens.
-In addition, Rothko was a founding member of The Ten (1936-41), an artists' association, nearly all of whose members were politically active and Jewish, and includedand the future .
+In addition, Rothko was a founding member of The Ten (1936-41), an artists' association, nearly all of whose members were politically active and Jewish, and included Ilya Bolotowsky and the future Abstract Expressionist Adolph Gottlieb.
 Like the other artists associated with the group, Rothko worked in the style of Social Realism, creating works reflecting or indirectly hinting at his Jewish identity, such as Street Scene.

 Rothko's work of the 1940s and beyond is often seen in terms of the artist's efforts to come to terms with the Holocaust, especially in the dramatic shift in subject matter in 1941, when Hitler's Final Solution became widely understood.
 Abandoning his style of the previous decade, which focused on realistic urban genre scenes and sometimes depicted Jewish subjects, Rothko now turned to more universal subject matter: Greek mythology and Christian iconography.
 Amid an era of rising anti-Semitism, such themes enabled Rothko to address the tragedy unfolding in Europe without publically proclaiming his status as a Jew.
 (For example, around that time he changed his name from Rothkowitz to the less identifiably Jewish surname Rothko.)